YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Device IO
 +++++++++++++++

 The built-in interface to encryption is implemented only for data in database, journal, backup and certain formats of extract files.
+To encrypt IO

+- For `sequential files <../ProgrammersGuide/ioproc.html#using-sequential-files>`_, use a `PIPE device <../ProgrammersGuide/ioproc.html#using-pipe-devices>`_.
+- For `SOCKET devices <../ProgrammersGuide/ioproc.html#using-socket-devices>`_, use `TLS <../ProgrammersGuide/ioproc.html#tls-on-yottadb>`_.

-To encrypt IO (say for sequential disk files), you can use IO to PIPE devices.
-Alternatively, you can call encryption routines from YottaDB using the external call interface.
+Alternatively, you can call `encryption routines <../ProgrammersGuide/encrypt.html>`_ from YottaDB using the `external call interface <../ProgrammersGuide/extrout.html#access-to-non-m-routines>`_.

 +++++++++++++
 GT.CM